owkin/FLamby/docs/quickstart.rst

 Quickstart
 ----------

-We will start with the Fed-TCGA-BRCA dataset because it requires no downloading or preprocessing and is very lightweight.
+We will start with the :any:`fed_tcga_brca` dataset because it requires no downloading or preprocessing and is very lightweight.
 Therefore it provides a good introduction to navigating Flamby.
 This tutorial does not require the use of a GPU.

 Dataset example
 ^^^^^^^^^^^^^^^

-We do provide users with two dataset abstractions: RawDataset and FedDataset.
+We do provide users with two dataset abstractions: ``RawDataset`` and ``FedDataset``.
-The recommended one is FedDataset: it is compatible with the rest of the repository's code.
+The recommended one is ``FedDataset`` as it is compatible with the rest of the repository's code.
 This class allows to instantiate either the single-centric version of the dataset using the argument ``pooled = True``\ , or the different local datasets belonging to each client by providing the client index in the arguments (e.g. ``center = 2, pooled = False``\ ).
 The arguments ``train = True`` and ``train = False`` allow to instantiate train or test sets (in both pooled or local cases).
+It is important to understand that ``FedDataset`` is simply a wrapper around a `a map-style pytorch's dataset <https://pytorch.org/docs/stable/data.html#map-style-datasets>`_ and thus data can be accessed the usual way by doing ``fed_dataset[i]`` where ``i`` belongs to ``[0, len(fed_dataset) - 1]``.
-We also provide RawDataset objects which are less easy to work with but that should provide all metadata required for experienced users that find the FedDataset abstraction not flexible enough for their specific use-cases.
+We also provide ``RawDataset`` objects which are less easy to work with but that should provide all metadata required for power users that find the ``FedDataset`` abstraction not flexible enough for their specific use-cases.

-To instantiate the raw TCGA-BRCA or the Fed-TCGA-BRCA dataset, install FLamby and execute the following lines either in the python console, a notebook or a python script:
+To instantiate the raw TCGA-BRCA or the Fed-TCGA-BRCA dataset, install FLamby (see :any:`installation`) and execute the following lines either in the python console, a notebook or a python script:

 .. code-block:: python